donald-pinckney/pacsolve/slurm/README.md

 1. Reserve a compute node for the experiments, same as step 1. above.
 4 hours should be sufficient, but not less.
 2. When SSH'd into the compute node, run: `. run_full_experiment.sh`.
 This will prepare the experiment directory, and kick off 7 different experiment configurations parallelized with 2 tmux sessions.
 3. Monitor the experiments to see when they finish.
-You can:
+You can do this in several ways:
    a.
 Read the logs in `logs/`
    b.
 See if the 2 tmux sessions are still alive (they will die when the experiments are complete): `tmux ls`
    c.
-Check if there are still active jobs: `squeue -u pinckney.d`
+Check if there are still active jobs: `squeue -u <USER>`
 4. When everything is all done, run `./main.py gather $EXP`.